 When it comes to IT recruitment, more often than not, one might expect it to be easy-money work, with literally little professional work to be done.
 “All they have to do is sit there, post the job description and arrange the interview!”

 Well, that’s just part of what they do, and it’s like the tip of the iceberg – all the struggling and hard work is before that.
-Perhaps the most difficult one is how to find the qualified candidates to go further into other rounds of interview.
+Perhaps the biggest challenge in IT recruitment is how to find qualified candidates to go further into other rounds of interview.

 The major problem in finding qualified talents is the technical and professional knowledge over the field, and the minor ones are requisite soft skills, experience and formal education.

 To tackle this challenge to the core, there are some measures to carry out, including:

 - Broaden your circle of candidates (for multiple education backgrounds)

 - Look into candidates’ experience and their products/modules.

 Finding qualified candidates is just the first step in a very demanding recruiting process, not to mention how to retain talents in the future.
 The actions that need to be done here lie not only in the recruiter’s hand but also in the hand of the IT department to attract talents effectively.